ofallonlabs/saeedmirshekari/_src/blog/2022-07-04-a-special-4th-of-july-in-ofallon-labs.md

 ---
 <img src="/assets/img/uploads/undraw_Celebrating_rtuv.png" width="100%">

-This is a special day for me!
-Happy 4th everyone!
-Details are below.

 Almost 14 years ago, I came to this country from thousands of miles away with a different culture; while I was holding three thousand bucks tight in my hands and three thousands thoughts tight in my head.
 I landed in Chicago O’Hare on a new year’s eve.
 I missed my flight there because of a long TSA process on my case.
 It was snowing outside and very cold.
 So I decided to stay over night in an almost-empty huge airport to catch the next available flight early morning next day.
 This was how I spent my first night in America but this was not the beginning of the story.

 I was born in a middle-class family in the south of Tehran, only a few years after the Iranian Revolution following by the Hostage Crisis and in the middle of Iran-Iraq war.
 This all may not seem to be the best place and time to be born and raised in, but I am grateful for all the unique experiences I’ve got to live during my time at that point of time and after; including both the joyful moments (most of which being shared moments with others) and the moments of pain (most of which I experienced in solo) that taught me big life lessons.